To content

 • to formulate development objectives, policies and strategies

-• to assess environmental impacts of plans and programmes
+• to assess environmental impacts of plans and programs

-• to organise target group participation and decision-making processes
+• to organize target group participation and decision-making processes

-• to apply instruments for programme implementation and management and
+• to apply instruments for program implementation and management and

-• to evaluate and monitor plans and programmes
+• to evaluate and monitor plans and programs

 Competences

-Therefore, the SPRING programme provides students with the following set of competences:
+Therefore, the SPRING program provides students with the following set of competences:

 • a broad inter-sectoral knowledge and skills across three major regional development planning fields: natural resource planning, physical infrastructure planning and socio-economic development planning.